Beverley Anne Yamamoto

 Education

-Beverley gained a PhD in East Asian Studies from the University of Sheffield in UK in 2000 for a thesis employing a gender studies approach to investigating the issues of teenage pregnancy and abortion in Japan.
-Prior to this, she gained a Bachelor degree with honours from London University, Bedford College, in Sociology and Social Policy.
-Beverley then took a Postgraduate Diploma in Education at the University of Nottingham and s Postgraduate Diploma in Japanese Language and Society at the University of Sheffield.
-During her doctoral studies she spent one year in residence at the Oxford University, St Catherine’s College Kobe Institute as a scholarship student from St Catherine’s College.
-After gaining, her doctorate, she spent two years as a visiting researcher at the University of Tokyo invited by Professor Ueno Chizuko.
+Beverley gained a PhD in East Asian Studies from the University of Sheffield in the UK in 2000 for a thesis employing a sociological approach to investigating the issues of teenage pregnancy and abortion in Japan.
+Prior to this, she gained a bachelor’s degree with honours from London University, Bedford College, in Sociology and Social Policy.
+Beverley then took a Postgraduate Diploma in Education at the University of Nottingham and a Postgraduate Diploma in Japanese Language and Society at the University of Sheffield.
+During her doctoral studies, she spent one year in residence at the Oxford University St Catherine’s College Kobe Institute as a scholarship student from St Catherine’s College.
+After gaining her doctorate, she spent two years as a visiting researcher at the University of Tokyo, invited by Professor Ueno Chizuko.

 Research Interests